ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 ## 3.1 Corpus Overview

 *Cavaliers and Pioneers*, Volume 3 [@Nugent1979_cavaliers3], compiles 5,471 abstracts of Virginia land patents recorded in patent books 9–14 (1695–1732).
 These grants fall largely in central and south-central Virginia, clustering around the present-day Richmond area.
-After an extensive search we found no publicly available digital transcription of this volume and therefore treat the material as unseen by contemporary language models, though we did not perform a formal check of training-data leakage.
+After an extensive search I found no publicly available digital transcription of this volume and therefore treat the material as unseen by contemporary language models, though I did not perform a formal check of training-data leakage.

 ## 3.2 Pre-processing Pipeline

 To prepare the corpus for analysis, the source volume was destructively scanned page-by-page.
 Multiple optical-character-recognition (OCR) configurations were trialled to maximise fidelity; the optimal workflow was then applied to all pages.
 Extracted text was normalised and exported as a CSV with one row per patent abstract, yielding a complete corpus of 5,471 land grant abstracts.

-From this full corpus, we generated three random subsets using reproducible seeds:
+From this full corpus, I generated three random subsets using reproducible seeds:

 * **Dev-1** and **Dev-2** – 20 abstracts each, reserved for prompt engineering and method tuning.
 * **Test** – 125 abstracts, mutually exclusive from the dev sets.

 ## 3.3 Ground-Truth & Baseline Coordinates

 Of the 125 test abstracts, 45 were deemed "locatable" and assigned authoritative latitude/longitude pairs.
-We established ground-truth coordinates through a rigorous two-step verification process:
+I established ground-truth coordinates through a rigorous two-step verification process:

-1. Primary method: When a grant matched a polygon in the Central VA Patents GIS layer published by the Office of the Surveyor (matching by grantee name, year, and acreage), we used the centroid of the GIS polygon as the authoritative coordinate.
+1. Primary method: When a grant matched a polygon in the Central VA Patents GIS layer published by the Office of the Surveyor (matching by grantee name, year, and acreage), I used the centroid of the GIS polygon as the authoritative coordinate.

-2. Secondary method: For grants without a matching GIS polygon, we relied on published historical maps and archival sources.
-If the grant could be confidently located on these maps and aligned with modern coordinates, we assigned a ground-truth point and cited the source in our bibliography.
+2. Secondary method: For grants without a matching GIS polygon, I relied on published historical maps and archival sources.
+If the grant could be confidently located on these maps and aligned with modern coordinates, I assigned a ground-truth point and cited the source in my bibliography.

 The 36% locatability rate reflects an important methodological choice.
-We deliberately avoided expanding the ground-truth set beyond what could be authoritatively established through rigorous archival criteria to prevent convenience bias—a larger sample would disproportionately include easier-to-locate grants, thereby understating the difficulty of the general task.
+I deliberately avoided expanding the ground-truth set beyond what could be authoritatively established through rigorous archival criteria to prevent convenience bias—a larger sample would disproportionately include easier-to-locate grants, thereby understating the difficulty of the general task.
 Each authoritative coordinate determination required substantial curatorial effort (1–3 hours of expert research per grant), making exhaustive ground-truthing impractical while maintaining methodological integrity.
 This sample size provides sufficient statistical power for the comparative analysis while preserving ecological validity.

-To establish a professional benchmark, a GIS contractor independently geolocated 50 patents using traditional methods; their coordinates are stored alongside the test set and serve as a human-expert baseline for our experiments.
+To establish a professional benchmark, a GIS contractor independently geolocated 50 patents using traditional methods; their coordinates are stored alongside the test set and serve as a human-expert baseline for my experiments.

 For each model–tool configuration, the evaluation script iterates over the test abstracts, records any tool calls invoked by the LLM, and measures great-circle error against the 45 ground-truth points.